18F/tock-blocks/README.md

 It will then print out an array of your major blocks of projects (rounded to the nearest 5%), as well of a list of other projects that are greater than 2.5% of your time.

 ### Optional Parameters
-`-u` user: the user you would like to find tock entries for.
-Coming soon multiple user search.
+`-u` users: the user or users you would like to find tock entries for.

 `-f` file: The tock file csv you would like to use.
 This will default to `timecards_bulk.csv`.